oicr-gsi/shesmu/plugin-sftp/README.md

 If the program exits non-zero, Shesmu will retry with the same data until success or the data is updated.

+The program should run in a reasonable amount of time.
+Long-running programs will have serious performance implications for Shesmu.

 As an example, this shell script read the data and places it in a file (in the same directory):